LIVEUPDATES: Medeama vs Hearts of Oak (Ghana Premier League)

 Medeama welcomes defending champions, Accra Hearts of Oak at the Akoon Community Park in Tarkwa today, January 12, 2022.

-This is the matchday five-fixture that was earlier postponed because of Accra Hearts of Oak’s campaign in the CAF Inter-Club competitions.
+This is the matchday six-fixture that was earlier postponed because of Accra Hearts of Oak’s campaign in the CAF Inter-Club competitions.

 The Phobians currently occupy the 7th position on the league table and a win today in Tarkwa will take them to the 5th position thereby reducing the points between them and the league leaders to six.